 - Make sure your subheadline flows smoothly into your body copy.
 Subheadlines are often the piece that clenches attention and gets the customer involved in your site.

-- Long copy can work as long as it continually motivates the visitor to keep reading.
-Write tighter and edit out the side thoughts, anecdotes, tangents and other gunk.
+- A long copy can work as long as it continually motivates the visitor to keep reading.
+Write tighter and edit out the side thoughts, anecdotes, tangents, and other gunk.

 - Try making the first letter of your body text a drop cap.
 It helps fill in the gap between the headline and body copy.

 - Five basic principles about heading structure in your Content:

 - The most important heading on the page should be the H1.

 - There is usually only one H1 on any page

 - Subheadings should be H2s, sub-sub headings should be H3s, etc.